-Risk-on risk-off refers to the monthly assessment of risk and changes in investment allocation in response to stock market and economic patterns.
-The Fund's Advisor defines risk-on assets as equities and risk-off assets as high-grade bonds, gold, and other asset-classes with low historical correlations to stocks.
+Risk-on risk-off refers to the dynamic real-time assessment of risk and changes in investment allocation in response to stock market and economic conditions.
+The Fund's Advisor defines risk-on assets as equities and risk-off assets as Treasury notes and bonds, gold, and other asset-classes with low historical correlations to stocks.
+The Advisor assess risks and returns at least monthly.
 When applicable, the Fund may rebalance a significant portion of its equity holdings to "risk off" asset classes.